 Limit Chances to Reconfirm Purchases: If checkout details are inputted incorrectly multiple times, lock-out checkout should be implemented to limit the chances of the wrong person making a purchase.

 Have a Fraud Strategy: Planning is key to preventing the worst.
 Ensure you have a fraud strategy in place to prevent the chances of fraud occurring and minimise the outcomes if the worst does happen.
-Also, be sure to optimise fraud prevention for mobile shopping too.
+Also, be sure to optimise fraud prevention for mobile shopping.

 Customers expect a secure online store to shop on and with cyber-attacks occurring regularly, it’s become even more crucial to instil trust and confidence in your users.
 Using Magento’s out-of-the-box security features helps to reduce the chance of your website being targeted during the busiest time of the year.

 Creating a plan is fundamental to success and an effective place to start when preparing your eCommerce business for peak.
-Once you have considered these factors and put provisions in place, it’s important to ensure the front-end of your website is optimised too to ensure a frictionless shopping experience.
+Once you have considered these factors and put provisions in place, it’s important to optimise the front end of your website for a frictionless shopping experience while ensuring your site’s security.
 If you would like advice on how to prepare your online store for the peak period, contact our expert team today.